decred/dcrstakepool/README.md

 $ ./dcrstakepool
 ```

-If you wish to run dcrstakepool from a different directory you will need to change **publicpath** and **templatepath**
+If you wish to run dcrstakepool from a different directory you will need to
-from their relative paths to an absolute path.
+change **publicpath** and **templatepath** from their relative paths to an
+absolute path.

 ## Development

-If you are modifying templates, sending the USR1 signal to the dcrstakepool process will trigger a template reload.
+If you are modifying templates, sending the USR1 signal to the dcrstakepool
+process will trigger a template reload.

 ## Operations

-- dcrstakepool will connect to the database or error out if it cannot do so
+- dcrstakepool will connect to the database or error out if it cannot do so.

-- dcrstakepool will create the stakepool.Users table automatically if it doesn't exist
+- dcrstakepool will create the stakepool.Users table automatically if it doesn't
+  exist.

-- dcrstakepool attempts to connect to all of the wallet servers on startup or error out if it cannot do so
+- dcrstakepool attempts to connect to all of the wallet servers on startup or
+  error out if it cannot do so.

-- dcrstakepool takes a user's pubkey, validates it, calls getnewaddress on all the wallet servers, then createmultisig, and finally importscript.
-If any of these RPCs fail or returns inconsistent results, the RPC client built-in to dcrstakepool will shut down and will not operate until it has been restarted.
+- dcrstakepool takes a user's pubkey, validates it, calls getnewaddress on all
+  the wallet servers, then createmultisig, and finally importscript.
+If any of
+  these RPCs fail or returns inconsistent results, the RPC client built-in to
+  dcrstakepool will shut down and will not operate until it has been restarted.
   Wallets should be verified to be in sync before restarting.

 - User API Tokens have an issuer field set to baseURL from the configuration file.
   Changing the baseURL requires all API Tokens to be re-generated.

 ## Adding Invalid Tickets

-#### For Newer versions / git tip
+### For Newer versions / git tip

 If a user pays an incorrect fee, login as an account that meets the
 adminUserIps and adminUserIds restrictions and click the 'Add Low Fee Tickets'